EnterpriseDB/tpa/docs/tpaexec-configure.md

 You may use any version specifier that apt or yum would accept.

+You may also specify ``--extra-postgres-packages p1 p2 …`` to install any additional packages along with Postgres.
+The arguments are passed on to the package manager for installation without any modifications.

 ## Examples

 Let's see what happens when we run the following command